 The ‘Nigella brand’ encompasses so many things now: it’s TV shows, it’s books, it’s kitchenware.
 Describe for us a little bit of that journey for building that brand and some of the challenges you’ve faced.

 I don’t feel it’s a brand.
 Because it’s just me.

 I don’t think it’s a brand.
-I’m very hands-on, whatever we’re doing, to the extent that I’ve worked very closely with my book designer Anna, and so when I’m doing the book for example, she’s very good.
+I’m very hands-on, whatever we’re doing.
+To the extent that I’ve worked very closely with my book designer Anna.
+She’s very good.

-One of the things I’ve learnt in my working life is that when people are very talented and confident, they are very open to other people’s ideas, and when they’re insecure or perhaps less talented, they are aggressive and territorial.
+One of the things I’ve learnt in my working life is that when people are very talented and confident, they are very open to other people’s ideas.
+When they’re insecure or perhaps less talented, they’re aggressive and territorial.
 And I can’t work with those people.

-Whenever something’s too neat they always say, ‘Go and get Nigella, she always can make anything look messy’, which is true!
+Whenever something’s too neat they always say, ‘Go and get Nigella, she always can make anything look messy.’

-Sometimes it makes me a bit – sometimes I won’t refresh my website often enough because I won’t let anything go out under my name unless I’ve written it.
-I do my own Twitter account, which is why I’m often late with recipe of the day, and I do these things because they give me pleasure, my Twitter and Instragram.
+Sometimes it makes me a bit… Sometimes I won’t refresh my website often enough because I won’t let anything go out under my name unless I’ve written it.
+I do my own Twitter account, which is why I’m often late with recipe of the day.
+And I do these things because they give me pleasure, my Twitter and Instagram.

 I feel, for me it’s about doing everything myself.